MCW Annual Report (June 2018)

-This report considers developments relating to the arrest and detention of children by the Israeli military in the West Bank in 2017 and 2018.
-In addition to reviewing relevant legal and procedural changes the report considers the findings from 114 testimonies obtained from children detained during 2017.
-The report also considers the forcible transfer and unlawful detention of children outside the West Bank.
+[14 June 2018] – A new report by Military Court Watch (MCW) - Annual Report (2017/18) - considers developments relating to the arrest and detention of children by the Israeli military in the West Bank in 2017 and 2018.
+In addition to reviewing relevant legal and procedural changes in the system the report considers the findings from 114 testimonies obtained from children detained during the course of 2017, and considers the trends based on 604 testimonies obtained since 2013.